Partnership for Peace: Legacy

 During the post-Cold War era, equal distribution of opportunities to contribute to peacekeeping operations was made, but the status of middle and neutral powers such as Sweden, Finland, and Ireland also decreased.
 Therefore, neutral countries also faced a situation in which they had to reconsider maintaining military neutrality in the current international political unipolar system.
 In June 1997, a senior NATO official said a broader role was aimed at working closer with NATO and finally joining the alliance.
 While the PfP provides a framework for cooperative relations with Russia, it did not include a membership into NATO.
-Although the PfP has made important contributions to crisis management, such as peacekeeping operations, Ireland is still not a NATO member.
+Although the PfP has made important contributions to crisis management, such as peacekeeping operations, Ireland and Austria are still not NATO members.

 Evolution

-In 2001, NATO granted ‘Membership Action Plans (MAP) to nine of the 26 PfP countries, this program of assistance assures that member states have political advice by NATO.
+In 2001, NATO granted participation in its Membership Action Plan (MAP) to nine of the 26 PfP countries.
 In 2002, NATO began the Individual Partnership Action Plan (IPAP) initiative during the 2002 Prague Summit.
-The goal of this plan was to provide member states of PfP a chance to be granted assistance from NATO to establish reform goals without the pressure of committing to NATO.
+The goal of this plan was to provide member states of PfP a chance to be granted assistance from NATO to "establish reform goals" without the pressure of committing to NATO.

-In 2003: The Alliance assumed strategic command, control, and coordination of the mission and established a permanent International Security Assistance Force (ISAF) headquarters in Kabul.
+In 2003, the alliance assumed strategic command, control, and coordination of the mission and established a permanent International Security Assistance Force (ISAF) headquarters in Kabul.
 Since then, the operation has grown to about 120,000 troops from 47 countries.